I am here because:

 • The wrong medication is administered

-• The medication is given via the wrong route (example rectally instead of orally)
+• The medication is given via the wrong route (for example rectally instead of orally)

 • Failure to give sufficient water with medication (such as a bulk laxative)